DSVAE: Interpretable Disentangled Representation for Synthetic Speech Detection: Experimental Results

 \subsection{Synthetic Speech Detection}

-In this experiment, we evaluated the ability of \methodname~ to distinguish between bona fide and synthetic speech.
-We take synthetic speech signals from all the synthesizers in $D_{dev}$ and $D_{eval}$ set of the ASVspoof2019 dataset.
+In this experiment, we evaluated the ability of \methodfullname~ to distinguish between bona fide and synthetic speech.
+We take synthetic speech signals from all the synthesizers in $D_{dev}$ and $D_{eval}$ set of the ASVspoof2019 dataset \cite{asvspoof19}.
 The synthetic speech signals are generated from 19 synthesizers (from A01 to A19), out of which synthetic speech signals from 6 synthesizers (from A01 to A06) were present in the training set.
 Synthesizer A16 and synthesizer A19 have same underlying architecture as synthesizer A04 and A06, respectively.
 Therefore there are 17 different synthesizers, 6 known and 11 unknown synthesizers.
-For our bona fide class we used the union of bona fide speech signals from $D_{dev}$ and $D_{eval}$ set.
+For bona fide class we used the union of bona fide speech signals from $D_{dev}$ and $D_{eval}$ set.
 These are from 58 different human speakers that do not overlap with the speakers from the training set.

 \cref{fig:ind-accuracy} shows the detection accuracy of ~\methodname~ on speech belonging to each one of the synthesizers as well as bona fide speech.
 In total there are approximately 10k bona fide speech signals and about 86k synthetic speech signals.
 We observe from ~\cref{fig:ind-accuracy} that \methodname~ has perfect detection accuracy for all known and unknown synthesizers and bona fide speech except for the unknown synthesizer A17.
-A17 synthetic speech are almost always detected as bona fide, which is not surprising given that they belong to the most challenging class according to the ASVspoof2019 paper~\cite{liu2022asvspoof}.
+Synthesizer A17 belongs to the most challenging class according to the ASVspoof2019 Challenge result~\cite{asvspoof_2021}.
+A significant portion in the starting of the signal is non speech segment (silence).
+For example, the silence in the start covers on average around 26\% duration of the total duration for each signal from synthesizer $A17$.
+Speech signal from other unknown synthesizers such as synthesizer $A14$ have on average same total duration but the the silence in the start covers on average around 8\% of the total duration.
+The accuracy reported in \cref{fig:ind-accuracy} for synthesizer $A17$ corresponds to the one obtained after removing silence segment from the start of the signal generated from $A17$.
+With the silence segment the detection accuracy for synthetic speech signal from synthesizer $A17$ was less than 10\%.
+Therefore, removing silence segment from starting improved performance of \methodname~ on $A17$ class.
+However, it is still less comparative to other classes.
+A possible reason could be after removing non-speech (silent) segment from starting, \methodname~ had on average duration of only 2.5 seconds.
+Hence, there is less speech segment to analyze and that might be the reason for lower performance of \methodname~ on class $A17$.